model-checking/kani-verifier-blog/_posts/2023-06-23-run-and-debug-rust-verification-harnesses-natively-on-vscode.md

 <img src="{{site.baseurl | prepend: site.url}}/assets/images/vs-code-images/run-kani-harness.gif" style="box-shadow: 0 2px 4px rgba(0, 0, 0, 0.5);" alt="run-kani-harness" />

 Kani can help you generate unit tests containing the counter-example (or values for which the assertion fails).
 Each unit test provides inputs that will either trigger a property failure or satisfy a cover statement.
-This feature called [concrete playback](https://model-checking.github.io/kani-verifier-blog/2022/09/22/internship-projects-2022-concrete-playback.html) allows you to generate unit tests that call a function with the exact arguments that caused the assertion violation, and the VSCode Extension makes using concrete playback easy.
+This feature, called [concrete playback](https://model-checking.github.io/kani-verifier-blog/2022/09/22/internship-projects-2022-concrete-playback.html), allows you to generate unit tests that call a function with the exact arguments that caused the assertion violation, and the VSCode extension makes using concrete playback easy.
 You can read more about concrete playback in our [documentation](https://model-checking.github.io/kani/debugging-verification-failures.html).

 #### Generate a counter-example unit test